clarkkon/Salary-and-Identity-Information-Analysis-for-Atlanta-City-Employees/README.md

 ## Conclusion and Recommendations:

 My exploratory analysis of the dataset suggests that there could be implicit bias in the salaries of Atlanta City Employees.
 Particularly when it comes to ethnic.origin with police officers and firefighters, black employees make less than white employees.
 Morever, the top three departments with the most employees (Atlanta Fire and Rescue, Atlanta Police Department, and the Department of Watershed Management) all pay their black employees less than their white employees overall.
-Two of these departments (Atlanta Police Department and the Departmenf of Watershed Management) pay their female employees less than their male employees overall, which compounds with ethnicity leading to Black Female employees being paid the least, then Black Male employees, then White Female employees, then White Male employees at the top being paid the most.
+Two of these departments (Atlanta Police Department and the Departmenf of Watershed Management) pay their female employees less than their male employees overall.
+This disparity compounds with ethnicity, leading to Black Female employees being paid the least, then Black Male employees, then White Female employees, then White Male employees at the top being paid the most.

 The final model serves as a useful tool for showcasing the potential for implicit bias given the salary and identity information from the 2015 dataset.
 It should not be used to create equitable salaries for future employees (which would be a future model), but instead be used to inform the city of Atlanta the ways in which the current system in place privileges certain employees over others.